intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 #### Solution

 A solution represents what en entity provides to one another.
-A solution can leverage products, but this is not always the case, as a solution can consist in pure service.

 The criticality of a solution is an integer representing the importance of the solution for the client of the solution in decreasing sensitivity (0: most critical).
 This can be determined grossly at the beginning, and revised after an entity or risk assessment.
 This number is used to prioritize entity assessments.

-An entity can contain products, that are referenced by a string.
-This can be e.g. the CPE of the product.

 #### Representative